 Central Hudson's secondary sources of funds are its cash reserves and credit.
 Central Hudson's ability to use its credit facility is contingent upon maintaining compliance with certain financial covenants.
-Central Hudson does not anticipate that those covenants will restrict its access to funds in 2022.
+Central Hudson does not anticipate that those covenants will restrict its access to funds in the fourth quarter of 2022 or the foreseeable future.

-Despite the economic challenges noted, Central Hudson has not experienced any issues with accessing capital markets during the pandemic or thereafter, having successfully secured new financing in recent years, as well as in the first quarter of 2022.
-Central Hudson's 2021 Rate Order was approved in the fourth quarter of 2021 and was implemented retroactively to July 1, 2021.
-Management took initiatives to mitigate the impact of new rates on customers during this difficult economic environment as illustrated by the rate decrease in the 2021 Rate Order in the first year for electric delivery revenues.
+Despite the economic challenges noted, Central Hudson has not experienced any issues with accessing capital markets during the pandemic or thereafter, having successfully secured new financing in recent years, as well as during 2022.
+Central Hudson's 2021 Rate Order was effective July 1, 2021 and management took initiatives to mitigate the impact of new rates on customers during this difficult economic environment as illustrated by the rate decrease in the 2021 Rate Order in the first year for electric delivery revenues.
 The increase in rates over the subsequent two years should continue to provide the necessary cost recovery to ensure safe and reliable service, as well as a reasonable rate of return on its investment.

-At this time, CH Energy Group believes cash generated from operations and funds obtained from equity infusions from Fortis, as well as its financing program will be sufficient for 2022 and the foreseeable future to meet working capital needs, fund Central Hudson's capital program, CHET's current investment obligations in Transco and meet Central Hudson's public service obligations and growth objectives.
+At this time, CH Energy Group believes cash generated from operations and funds obtained from equity infusions from Fortis, as well as its financing program will be sufficient for the remainder of 2022 and the foreseeable future to meet working capital needs, fund Central Hudson's capital program, CHET's current investment obligations in Transco and meet Central Hudson's public service obligations and growth objectives.